EZH2: Inhibitors

 Combination therapies are being studied as possible treatments when primary treatments begin to fail.
 Etoposide, a topoisomerase inhibitor, when combined with an EZH2 inhibitor, becomes more effective for non-small cell lung cancers with BRG1 and EGFR mutations.
 However, EZH2 and lysine methylation can have tumor suppressing activity, for example in myelodysplastic syndrome, indicating that EZH2 inhibition may not be beneficial in all cases.

+Skeletal development

+EZH2 is crucial for epigenetic regulation of specific patterning during osteochondrogenesis, or bone and cartilage development, of the craniofacial skeletal elements.
+By repressing inhibitors, EZH2 promotes bone and cartilage formation in facial skeletal features arising from the neural crest.
+Above average EZH2 expression has become a biological marker for the most aggressive form for breast cancer known as Inflammatory Breast Cancer (IBC).
+But in 2013, a study performed by Zhaomei Mu and his associates concluded that the knockdown gene for EZH2 inhibited both the migration and invasion of IBC cells.
+Also in vivo, its knockdown gene suppressed tumor growth, most likely by the presence of fewer blood vessels, or reduced angiogenesis, in the EZH2 knockdown tumor versus EZH2 tumors.

 Weaver Syndrome

 Mutations in the EZH2 gene have been linked with Weaver syndrome, a rare disorder characterized by advanced bone age, macrocephaly, and hypertelorism.
 The histidine residue in the active site of the wild-type EZH2 was mutated to tyrosine in patients diagnosed with Weaver syndrome.
 The mutation likely interferes with cofactor binding and causes disruption of the natural function of the protein.

 Taxonomic distribution

 Enhancer of zeste (E(z)) was originally identified in Drosophila melanogaster, and its mammalian homologs were subsequently identified and named EZH1 (enhancer of zeste homolog 1) and EZH2 (enhancer of zeste homolog 2).
 EZH2 is highly conserved through evolution.
 It and its homologs play essential roles in development, cell differentiation, and cell division in plants, insects, fish, and mammals.
 The following taxonomic tree is a depiction of EZH2's distribution throughout a wide variety of species.